enel-gdh-educational/katacoda-scenarios/docker/part3/step1b.md

 - By using `docker commit <existing-container> <hub-user>/<repo-name>[:<tag>]` to commit changes

 You can use the following command to tag the existing image hello-world to push it to a third party repository.
+This will be useful for the next step of this course.
-In this case you use Enel `artifactory.springlab.enel.com`
+In this case you can use Enel `artifactorydocker.springlab.enel.com` **(\*)**

-`docker tag hello-world artifactory.springlab.enel.com/enel-docker-course-img/hello-world:v0.1`{{execute}}
+`docker tag hello-world artifactorydocker.springlab.enel.com/enel-docker-course-img/hello-world:v0.1`{{execute}}

+**(\*): for the next steps, in order to use Enel Artifactory registry you must connect to ENEL VPN.
+For this reason you must use your local pc with a version of Docker installed**